frickm/dustingetz.github.com/_posts/2012-04-07-dustins-awesome-monad-tutorial-for-humans-in-python.md

     Alex: [[(250000, None)], None, [(250000, None)], None]
     Fred: [None, 'No bank associated with name Fred']

-i gotta say, when this worked, i got really excited :)
+i gotta say, when this worked, i got really excited :) (edit oops this is not quite right, see superfluous Nones, TODO)

 TODO fix up the example code to support all the other errors too.